AFLplusplus/LibAFL/docs/src/message_passing/message_passing.md

 Shared maps are the backbone of `LLMP`.
 Each client, usually a fuzzer trying to share stats and new testcases, maps an outgoing `ShMem` map.
 With very few exceptions, only this client writes to this map, therefore, we do not run in race conditions and can live without locks.
-The broker reas from all client's `ShMem` maps.
+The broker reads from all client's `ShMem` maps.
 It checks all incoming client maps periodically, and then forwards new messages to its outgoing broadcast-`ShMem`, mapped by all connected clients.

 To send new messages, a client places a new message at the end of their map, and then updates a static field to notify the broker.